muid62/tourbazz_bd/README.md

 # tourbazz_bd

-This is a intelegent tour manager.
+This is an intelegent tour manager.